 What do drivers think about road engineering

-As part of its July 2007 membership opinion survey, the New Zealand Automobile Association included a series of questions to measure how motorists assessed different hazards or road safety features.This lack of knowledge was confirmed when respondents were asked to imagine a situation where they were driving and lost control of a medium sized car on the open road at 70km/h.
+This lack of knowledge was reinforced when respondents were asked to imagine a situation where they were driving and lost control of a medium sized car on an open road at 70-km/h.
 They were asked to identify the likelihood of someone in their vehicle being killed or injured due to the existence (or absence) of a number of features.
+The survey results are illustrated in the graph below.

-The benefits of wearing a seat belt are obviously well known, with almost 80% of respondents marking it either probable or almost certain that someone would be killed or injured by not wearing a seatbelt.
 The dangers of a cliff or a steep bank were also identified, with 75% of respondents thinking that a cliff or steep bank would mean it was probable or almost certain that someone would be killed or injured.

 Crash statistics show that 50% of rural and 28% of urban accidents in New Zealand involve a roadside hazard and the majority of these are 'single vehicle loss of control' crashes.
-Major hazard types are upright cliff banks, ditches, trees and poles, with water bodies and trees contributing to particularly severe crash outcomes.
+Major hazard types are uprightcliff banks, ditches, trees and poles, with water bodies and trees contributing to particularly severe crash outcomes.

 Related Links